 The pharmacy had processes in place to monitor and reduce risks.
 Near misses were routinely recorded on a paper log and contain details of the error but little reflection on the cause or the learning points.
-Separate logs were held in each dispensary.
-These were jointly reviewed each month.
 Dispensing incidents recorded on the pharmacy incident and error reporting system (PIERs).
-A recent incident involving ramipril tablets and capsules had led to the separation of the stock on the shelves.
-Shelf edge alerts were used following near misses, for example in the locations of prochlorperazine and procyclidine.
+Following company-wide incidents, the pharmacy team had segregated high risk medicines such as those used to treat diabetes, methotrexate and quetiapine.

 A monthly patient safety report was completed which contained a review of all near misses and dispensing incidents and led to the generation of an action plan to reduce errors.
 The action plans generated through the patient safety report were shared with all team members through a team huddle and through individual briefings.
-The most recent action plan had encouraged dispensary staff to write the quantity on the box when counting out tablets as an additional check.
-In the care home services dispensary, the priming process had been reviewed to try and reduce labelling errors.
+The most recent action plan had focused on ensuring the review was completed on time the following month.
+It also encouraged staff to 'check the finer details of prescriptions'.

 Caution labels were seen on several shelf-edges, including the locations of amitriptyline and amlodipine, as part of the company's 'look alike, sound alike' (LASA) campaign.
 Laminated signs were displayed on computer terminals listing the 12 drugs highlighted as high risk by the superintendent's office: quinine, quetiapine, atenolol, allopurinol, amlodipine and amitriptyline, prednisolone, propranolol, carbamazepine, carbimazole, azathioprine and azithromycin.
 All staff were briefed to say the name of LASA drugs out loud when picking to try and reduce errors.
-The team used the 'Pharmacist Information Forms' (PIFs) that were attached to all prescriptions to alert the pharmacist to these drugs and the strength dispensed.
+The team used the 'pharmacist information forms' (PIFs) that were attached to all prescriptions to alert the pharmacist to these drugs and the strength dispensed.